davidanthoff/jl4ds/docs/src/fileio.md

 ## Alternative Packages

-This section described how you can use packages from the Queryverse to load and save data.
+This section described how you can use packages from the Dataverse to load and save data.
 While those are useful, they are not the only julia packages that you can use for tabular file IO, in fact there are many other excellent packages for those tasks.
 I encourage you to explore those